AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 ### CUG Policy Representation in the Repository {#cug-policy-representation-in-the-repository}

-The Oak documentation covers the how the new CUG policies are refected in the repository content.
+The Oak documentation covers the how the new CUG policies are reflected in the repository content.
 For more information consult [this page](https://jackrabbit.apache.org/oak/docs/security/authorization/cug.html#Representation_in_the_Repository).

 ### Authentication Requirement in the Repository {#authentication-requirement-in-the-repository}

-The need for a separate authentication requirement is refected in the repository content with a dedicated mixin node type placed at the target node.
+The need for a separate authentication requirement is reflected in the repository content with a dedicated mixin node type placed at the target node.
 The mixin type defines an optional property to specify a dedicated login page for the tree defined by the target node.

 The page associated with the login path may be located inside or outside that tree.
 It will be excluded from the authentication requirement.